|

 predictable but engaging plot centered around a humanoid-amphibian

-enhance a film which otherwise tends to becomes a little too naive
+enhance a film which otherwise tends to become a little too naive

 and amiable.
 It's a children's movie for adults who are grown enough

-to watch gory images, but who still prefer a fairy-tale.
+to handle gory images, but who still prefer a fairy-tale.
 There are

 brilliant performances all around, particularly from Hawkins and